Suffering and mental health challenges are natural human experiences.

 Get the Windhorse Family Guide

 Want more information about mindfulness-based approaches to mental health recovery?
-Sign up for our newsletter and be the first to get new Windhorse Journal posts
+Sign up below for the Family Guide and to get new Windhorse Journal posts.

 We understand how a person may begin and sustain a resilient recovery path, and we offer a comprehensive array of therapeutic options designed to meet our clients individual needs.